joegreene/CS_121_Fall_2014/Weekly Work/Week 7/Resources/README.md

 I made a small bit of revisions in the notes section.
 Other than a few grammar changes, I added the following note under the "Notes/Definitions" section:
 ```
-  •	Arguments are what sent into the function (i.e. what is used in the function call),
+  Arguments are sent into the function (i.e. what is used in the function call),
   whereas parameters are what the function is defined with (i.e. in the function header).
 ```